drifterz28/Arduino-stuff/libraries/hd44780/examples/ioClass/hd44780_NTCU165ECPB/README.md

 #### The following examples are included:

 - `HelloWorld`<br>
-Sketch prints "Hello, World!" on the lcd
+Prints "Hello, World!" on the lcd

+- `LCDCustomChars`<br>
+Demonstrates using custom characters

 - `LineWrap`<br>
-Sketch to demonstrate automatic linewrap functionality
+Demonstrates automatic linewrap functionality

 - `UpTime`<br>
-Sketch prints the amount of time since the Arduino has been reset.
+Prints the amount of time since the Arduino has been reset.

 - `hd44780examples`<br>
 The hd44780examples subdirectory contains